Bachelor of Science (Mineral Geoscience)

 Rock-solid job opportunities

-Mineral geoscience relates to the Earth's mineral resources – their nature, origin, distribution, discovery and exploitation.
+Mineral geoscience is all about Earth’s mineral resources—their nature, origin, distribution, discovery and uses.

 Choose your applicant type to view the relevant admissions information for this program.

 SATAC Code 324551 2018 CSP ATAR 76.25 2018 CSP IB 27 2018 Guaranteed Entry Score 75 Deferment Yes - 2 year Intake February and July Enquiries Future Students team

 You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 Applicants who have studied Geology 1 at the University of Adelaide (or equivalent) must have achieved at least a credit grade average for these courses.
 A Grade Point Average (GPA) is calculated for each separate program you have undertaken (apart from some double degree programs where the GPA is combined).
 You compete on the basis of your best GPA.

 You must have completed an AQF Certificate IV or above from a Registered Training Organisation.
 Your application will be ranked according to the level of the award.
 Applicants who have studied Geology 1 at the University of Adelaide (or equivalent) must have achieved at least a credit grade average for these courses.